ropensci/jstor/README.md

 Getting started
 ---------------

 In order to use `jstor`, you need some data from DfR.
 From the [main page](http://www.jstor.org/dfr/) you can create a dataset by searching for terms and restricting the search regarding time, subject and content type.
 After you created an account, you can download your selection.
-In case you don't have access to the content, you can download [sample datasets](http://www.jstor.org/dfr/about/sample-datasets) with documents from before 1923 for the US, and before 1870 for all other countries.
+Alternatively, you can download [sample datasets](http://www.jstor.org/dfr/about/sample-datasets) with documents from before 1923 for the US, and before 1870 for all other countries.

 Code of conduct
 ---------------